Anna Mahase

-Dr. Anna Mahase is a Trinidadian educator and administrator.
+Anna Mahase (1932/1933 – 24 May 2024) was a Trinidadian educator and administrator.
 She was principal of the St. Augustine Girls' High School in Trinidad and Tobago.
-She currently is the commissioner of teaching of the Republic of Trinidad and Tobago.
-She is noted for her service to education as well as to other public and charitable organisations.
+She was the commissioner of teaching of the Republic of Trinidad and Tobago.
+She was noted for her service to education as well as to other public and charitable organisations.

 Early life and education

 Mahase was born in the village of Guaico, Trinidad, to Kenneth Mahase and Anna Mahase (Sr.).
-Her mother was the first Indian woman to become a teacher in 1918.
+Her mother was the first Indian woman to become a teacher in Trinidad and Tobago in 1918.
 Her father was headmaster and her mother a senior teacher at several Canadian Mission (CM) schools.
 Both played a role in developing early education in rural North East Trinidad.

 Mahase attended the Guaico CM School (Guaico Presbyterian Primary School), followed by Naparima Girls' High School in San Fernando.
 Afterwards, she studied at Mount Allison University in New Brunswick, Canada, graduating with a BSc and BEd.

-She subsequently received an honorary degree of Doctor of Laws from Mount Allison University and another from the University of the West Indies.
+Mahase subsequently received an honorary degree of Doctor of Laws from Mount Allison University and another from the University of the West Indies.

 Career

-After her studies, Mahase returned to Trinidad and Tobago and after was appointed headteacher of St. Augustine Girls' High School.
+After her studies, Mahase returned to Trinidad and Tobago and after she was appointed headteacher of St. Augustine Girls' High School.
 She was the first local woman to hold this post.
 Her achievements and ideas became the standard for many other secondary schools.

-During her long service, Mahase received many awards and honours.